 The 6 to 9% climb seemed to have endless switchbacks that feed sorrow for those anticipating less steep grades around the corner.
 Even in crowds, the climb was suspiciously devoid of conversation as folks suspended conversations for breath.
 My report is from the middle of the pack on the climb.

 King of the Mountain KOM

 Dan Yeich was the only Philly’s climber to show up for the Thursday KOM.
 Correction the only Philly climber who could represent at the KOM.
 Bruce and Erven showed up after the ride.
 Dan represented Philly well with the strong riders.

 We learned about Prince on the road back.
-I had about 19 miles to finish and me Dan and Jeff Thomson shared our remembrances.
-Until Dan got tired of slow rolling.
-At that time I was lucky to get even 10 mph on any incline.
+I had about 19 miles to finish We shared our remembrances.
+Until Dan got tired of slow-rolling.
+At that time I was lucky to get even 10 mph on an incline.

 That evening we met at happy hours at one of Asheville’s many, many, many brew houses.
-Reggie and I were awarded with a 5-year MTMS head set cap.
+Reggie and I were awarded a 5-year MTMS headset cap.
 Very Cool.
 I guess they don’t have a 9-year cap.

 It rained mostly Friday in the morning and late afternoon so the MTMS organizers announce on the website that riders should make their own rides since trying to coordinate a ride with 100 + riders to avoid rain in the mountains would be folly.

 Erven and Bruce came down Thursday night missing the big ride so they were itching to go despite the rain.
 Vernon took them up the Parkway.
 I was thankful for the recovery rest day.
 Hung out in Asheville eating some good food.
 Well… too much good food… and drink.
 Also, we checked out some nice bike shops.

 Beer and Bike